Aš: Sights

-The main square of the town is Goethovo Square named after J. W. Goethe, who often visited the town.
+The main square of the town is Goethovo náměstí named after J. W. Goethe, who often visited the town.
 In the middle of the square is the Memorial of J. W. Goethe from 1932, designed by Johannes Watzal.
-The landmark of the square is the town hall.
-It was built in 1733 in the Baroque style, but in 1814 was burned out.
-In 1816 it was built again, according to the original plans.
+The main landmark of the square is the town hall.
+It was built in 1733 in the Baroque style, but in 1814 it was burned down.
+It was built again in 1816, according to the original plans.

 The Aš Museum was founded in 1892 and is subtitled "Ethnography and Textile Museum of Aš".
-It is housed in a building on the site of a former manor house, today called Zámeček ("Little Castle").
+It is housed in a building on the site of a former manor house, today called Zámeček ('little castle').
 The most important textile collection is the collection of 22,000 pairs of gloves.
 Under the administration of the museum also operates "The stone crosses research society" which maintaints the central register of these monuments.
 The museum also includes gardens open to the public.
 Into the corner pillar of the garden is built the Salva Guardia stone relief with imperial symbols.

 The town firehouse is a significant building from 1930 designed by Emil Rösler.
 In 2014, it was reconstructed.
 Today it houses part of the town museum.

-The Evangelical Church of the Good Shepherd is located on the site of a former church from 1480–1490.
+The Evangelical Church of the Good Shepherd is located on the site of a former church from the 1480s.
 The original church was rebuilt in the Baroque style and only the tower was preserved.

 The Church of Saint Nicholas is a Roman Catholic church built in 1867–1871 that replaced a late Baroque church from 1780.
 It has a 48 m high tower.

 The Memorial of Dr. Martin Luther was erected in 1883 and re-erected in 2008.
 It is the only Luther Monument in the country and in the whole of the former Austria-Hungary.
 It was located next to the evangelical church, which was one of the most important monuments of the region.
 The church burned down in 1960 and today is commemorated by perimeter wall and wooden cross.

 On Háj, there is an eponymous observation tower.
 It was designed by Wilhelm Kreis and built in 1902–1903.
 The tower is 35 m high.

 Gustav Geipel Memorial from 1924 is dedicated to this factory owner and patron of Aš, who sponsored children, poor and old people.
 Gustav Geipel's villa from 1888 is an architectural monument.

-Trivia

-Alongside with the municipality of Eš, Aš has the shortest place name in the Czech Republic.